szilard093/szilardshomelab/01.Proxmox Install/README.md

 - Configure the network interface with a static IP address, netmask, gateway, and DNS server.
 Click Next.
 - Review the installation summary and click Install.
 - The installation process will begin and may take several minutes to complete.
 Once finished, the system will prompt you to reboot.

+If successfully rebooted then please go to [Step 02](../02.Proxmox-PostInstall/README.md).